 - Professionalism: Even if a customer gets angry, associates need to keep their cool and make sure that they continue the conversation in a professional manner.

 These personal attributes, or “soft skills,” are pre-requisites for an organization to achieve high Net Promoter Scores.
 Customers who are doing business with an organization want to feel that the company isn’t only after their money, but will be there to help them at any time after the purchase is made.
-Especially for organizations fighting for market share, word of mouth is extremely important, and the way agents conduct an interaction will have an impact on whether or not customers become ultimately become brand promoters or detractors.
+Especially for organizations fighting for market share, word of mouth is extremely important, and the way associates conduct an interaction will have an impact on whether or not customers become ultimately become brand promoters or detractors.

 Net Promoter Score is a trademark of Satmetrix Systems, Inc., Bain & Company, and Fred Reichheld.
 NPS is a registered trademarks of Satmetrix Systems, Inc., Bain & Company, and Fred Reichheld.